John-Weymark/John-Weymark.github.io/_pages/research.md

 <hr>
 <h2  style="text-align:center">Articles in Edited Volumes (Under Construction)</h2>
 <hr>
-1. John A. Weymark, “Social Choice Theory,” in Gerald Gaus and Fred D’Agostino, eds., <i>The Routledge Companion to Social and Political Thought</i>, Routledge: New York and London, 2013, pp. 679–690.
+1. John A. Weymark, “Social Choice Theory,” in Gerald Gaus and Fred D’Agostino, eds., <i>The Routledge Companion to Social and Political Thought</i>, Routledge: New York and London, 2013, pp. 679–690.  <a class="hover" href="https://www.taylorfrancis.com/chapters/edit/10.4324/9780203092231-71/social-choice-theory?context=ubx&refId=056febee-4cf9-43de-bf65-672faa52769c" target="_blank"> Link to the published version. </a>
 <br>
 <br>
 2. John A. Weymark, “Social Welfare Functions,” in Matthew D. Adler and Marc Fleurbaey, eds., The Oxford Handbook of Well-Being and Public Policy, Oxford University Press: New York and Oxford, 2016, pp. 126–159. <a class="hover" href="https://www.oxfordhandbooks.com/view/10.1093/oxfordhb/9780199325818.001.0001/oxfordhb-9780199325818-e-5" target="_blank"> Link to the published version. </a>